 Who is the NW forestry workforce?

 The iconic Northwest image of a lumberjack swinging his axe amid towering conifers has not reflected reality for over a century.
 Technology has made mechanized logging the norm, except on the steepest slopes, such as many in the Northwest.
 And the workforce today does not reflect the logging workforce even a generation ago.
 Experienced loggers are aging and the new workforce has a high turnover rate.
 A reliable Hispanic workforce is becoming more common in both forest restoration and logging, presenting new challenges with communications (critical to safety) and subcontractor management.
-As the workforce changes, safety and health efforts must change with it or workers will pay the price in injuries or their lives.
+As the technology and workforce changes, safety and health efforts must change with it.

 - Logging fatality rates exceed the national average by 30 times.